xred-wang/xred-wang.github.io/_pages/about.md

   - /about.html
 ---

-👋Hello, I'm Hongquan Wang, My English name is Petter Wang.
-I'm pursuing my master's degree at University of Chinese Academy of Sciences.
-I'm enthusiastic about utilizing AI methods to solve problems in cybersecurity and exploring methods to secure AI systems.
-Furthermore, I'd also want to utilize such autonomous technology with people from all over the world to build a happier world where people feel happy about the things they are doing.
-Let's go to that world together!😀
+👋 Hello, I’m Hongquan Wang, and my English name is Petter Wang.
+I am currently pursuing a master’s degree in computer technology at University of Chinese Academy of Sciences.
+I am passionate about leveraging AI techniques to address challenges in cybersecurity and exploring strategies to secure AI systems.
+Additionally, I aspire to collaborate with individuals from around the globe to create a happier world where people find joy in their pursuits.
+Let’s embark on this journey together!😀

 A data-driven personal website
 ======